0xZee/groq-chatbot/README.md

 ## Features

 - **Model Selection**: Choose from 3 models including `mixtral-8x7b-32768`,  `Gemma-7b-it` and `lama3-8b-8192` to customize the conversation dynamics.
 Default is : `lama3-8b-8192`
-- **Chat History**: Retains a session-based chat history for a coherent conversational experience throughout the user's session. --> under construction
+- **Chat History**: Retains a session-based chat history for a coherent conversational experience throughout the user's session via `llama-index chat engine`.
 - **Dynamic Response Generation**: Leverages a generator function to fetch and stream responses dynamically from the Groq API for a fluid chat interaction.